Juvenile Justice Reform

 Evidence-Based Associates (EBA) is committed to helping reform juvenile justice systems.
 Collectively, the leadership team at EBA represents nearly a century of experience within the juvenile justice field, as well as with evidence-based programs.
 Additionally, our team has an equally extensive background of working in and with Fortune 500 firms.
 It is this unique combination of experience, acumen and expertise that is essential to initiate reform and change, to move away from 'business as usual' and to move forward to more efficient, cost-effective solutions that produce better outcomes that will contribute to a stronger, safer society.

-This graph exemplifies the positive results experienced by violent youth in the state of Florida through the Redirection project, a collaborative effort between EBA and Florida's Department of Juvenile Justice.
+This graph exemplifies the positive results experienced by violent youth in the state of Florida through the Redirection project, a collaborative effort between EBA and Florida's Department of Juvenile Justice, from 2004 - 2013.

 Budget-conscience states are faced with critical decisions about how to utilize taxpayer dollars more efficiently to achieve the best results with the lowest risk.
 With nearly 100,000 juveniles in facilities around the country the need and opportunity for reform is dramatic.
 As illustrated in the graph above, EBA understands what steps need to be taken in order to better serve youth and their families and make better use of tax dollars.

 The answer: Become more efficientHow?
 Through the use of performance-based contracts.

 Performance-based contracting transfers performance risk to EBA and through EBA's oversight, providers are held accountable for results.
 Performance-based contracts have a proven history of reducing program costs and increasing desired outcomes.